Frictionless Growth Challenge catchup post

 Hi,

 It makes sense.
 I mean easy and hard are on the same spectrum, right?
+Wrong, or maybe more accurately I should say sometimes, but not in this case.

+Easy measures difficulty, but ease measures friction.
 Easeful work removes unnecessary struggle, aligns with your natural strengths, and makes your effort matter.

 It’s still work, but it’s the right work, moving you forward instead of spinning your wheels in place.
-Most “this is hard” moments are actually “why am I stuck?” moments.
-The difficulty isn’t the problem, the friction is.
-When you’re stuck, more effort just digs the rut deeper.
+Most “This is hard” moments are actually “Why am I stuck?” moments.
+The difficulty isn’t the problem, the friction is the reason we’re struggling.

-When you’re working with friction, effort becomes struggle.
-When you remove the friction, the work still takes energy, but now it flows.
+When you remove that friction, though, the work still takes energy, but now it flows.

 What were you doing?